 - Tingling or numbness in the hands and feet

-- Brain fog (problems with thinking and alertness)
+- Brain fog like problems with thinking and alertness

 - Painful menstrual periods

-You can look at these symptoms and ask yourself if you’re experiencing them, and that may help you to narrow down what may be causing your trouble—but again, having these symptoms doesn’t mean you have fibromyalgia.
-There are other conditions that can cause these symptoms, too.
+You can look at these symptoms and ask yourself if you’re experiencing them, which may help you to narrow down what may be causing your trouble.
+However, having these symptoms doesn’t mean you have fibromyalgia.
+There are other conditions that can cause these symptoms too.

 As far as what causes fibromyalgia, doctors still aren’t sure.
-In addition to having a genetic component, it may be triggered by an infection, physical trauma (like a car accident), emotional trauma, or by other diseases.
-But sometimes it can just show up on its own.
+In addition to having a genetic component, it may be triggered by an infection, physical trauma like a car accident, emotional trauma or by other diseases.
+However, sometimes, it can just show up on its own.

 So far, we have no cure for it, but there are several treatments available that can help reduce symptoms and improve quality of life.